Updated July 12th, 2021

 - All persons must identify themselves additionally by means of a digital key (2nd authentication factor) to acquire access to the premises after business hours.

 - Internal alarm system.

 - Security and porters are available in the building 24/7.
 As well as the 24/7 video surveillance of the building.

-- Loss of electronic card must be reported immediately.
-If the electronic card is lost it is immediately blocked and will not enable to access the premises.
+- Loss of electronic cards must be reported immediately.
+If the electronic card is lost it is immediately blocked and will not enable access to the premises.

 1.3.
 Remote access control